collapsed-stacks/startups/questions/13153/whats-the-step-by-step-process-of-getting-visa-and-permission-to-register-a-star.md

 - tagged: `business-registration`, `silicon-valley`
 - score: 0

-<p>Lets assume you found an investor in the valley.
-How does it work to get a Visa that lets you set up a company and register it etc. ...</p>
+Lets assume you found an investor in the valley.
+How does it work to get a Visa that lets you set up a company and register it etc. ...

-<p>Hope someone could summarize.</p>
+Hope someone could summarize.

 ## Answer 13155